 An indictment is a formal accusation, based upon available evidence, that a person has committed a serious crime.
 If there’s enough evidence to prove that a person committed a crime, then they’re indicted.

 The most important thing to know about indictments is that they’re not required for every single crime.
-On a federal level, they’re only required for felonies who’ll be heard by federal courts.
+On a federal level, they’re only required for felonies that will be heard by federal courts.

 The really confusing part is that an indictment can come at very different parts of the trial process.